Course Outline

 The Project Management Certificate Program is a structured sequence of courses that prepare you for a career in the planning and business fields.
 It is designed for managers and supervisors involved in engineering, research and development, data processing, construction, facilities management, manufacturing, corporate planning, finance, and marketing.

-Penn State University is a Project Management Institute (PMI)® Authorized Training Partner (A.T.P.), committed to enhancing the ongoing professional development of both current and future PMI Members, PMI-certified Project Management Professionals (PMP)®, and other project management stakeholders.
+Penn State is a Project Management Institute (PMI)® Authorized Training Partner (A.T.P.), committed to enhancing the ongoing professional development of both current and future PMI Members, PMI-certified Project Management Professionals (PMP)®, and other project management stakeholders.
 We also offer Project Management Supplemental topics.

 This program is a remote learning opportunity and delivered via Zoom and Canvas.